afterpay/sdk-ios/docs/src/getting-started/cash-app-pay-v3.md

 }
 ```

-Your implementation should switch on the `state` parameter and handle the appropriate state changes.
+Your implementation should switch on the `state` parameter and respond to each of the [state changes](#states).
 Below is a partial implementation of the most important states.

 ```swift
 func stateDidChange(to state: CashAppPayState) {